HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 If you are using this method, then you would want to have a GitHub account name that is memorable for users.
 In the previous lab website, Dr. Schmidt might try to set up a GitHub account named `schmidtlab` so that her website homepage could be at the URL `https://schmidtlab.github.io`.

+Unfortunately, the great repository name that you want to use might already have been taken by another user.
+In that case, you need to think of another good name that isn't taken (the free option) or pay for a custom domain name.

 ## Using a custom domain name